-Ombudsman Program
+Ombudsman Program/RAP Program

 Students completing their education through the Ombudsman Program will receive a certificate of completion from Ombudsman and will not receive a diploma from District 201.
+Students attending the Regional Alternative Program (RAP) must meet their home high school's graduation requirements to receive a diploma.
+Students generally transfer back for at least one semester prior to graduation, but this is not mandatory.